BLCM/BLCMods/Borderlands 2 mods/Apocalyptech/BL2 Cold Dead Hands/README.md

      to spawn weapons/shields attach to different locations, or just not at all.
 The problem here is that's just a fair amount of busywork I don't care to do.
+* Various lootsplosion-style events provide weapons (and maybe shields), and should possibly be nerfed.
+I've left them as-is for awhile mostly out of laziness, and partly because I think they probably *should* continue to give some gear, even if they violate the spirit of the mod.
+This list is probably not exhaustive, but:
+  * BNK3R lootsplosion
+  * Warrior lootsplosion
+  * Good, Bad, Mordecai lootsplosion
+  * Handsome Dragon lootsplosion
+* Add in a toggle to allow Shield Surveyors to use/drop "real" shields?
+* I don't think this is possible, but have enemies drop their guns when they go into a "no gun" state?
+I couldn't even figure out a way to do it with TPS's Ascending Dahl troops, and they've already got behaviors to drop gear built-in, though.

 Licenses
 ========